Ergodic Decomposition of Dirichlet Forms via Direct Integrals and Applications: Direct Integrals

-\begin{rem}[Separability] It is implicit in our definition of $\nu$-measurable field of Hilbert spaces that~$H_\zeta$ is \emph{separable} for every~$\zeta\in Z$.
-Therefore, when considering $\nu$-measurable fields of domains as in Definition~\ref{d:assQ}\iref{i:assQ:b}, $\dom{Q_\zeta}_1$ is taken to be $(Q_\zeta)^{1/2}_1$-separable \emph{by assumption}. \end{rem}
+\begin{remark}[Separability] It is implicit in our definition of $\nu$-measurable field of Hilbert spaces that~$H_\zeta$ is \emph{separable} for every~$\zeta\in Z$.
+Therefore, when considering $\nu$-measurable fields of domains as in Definition~\ref{d:assQ}\iref{i:assQ:b}, $\dom{Q_\zeta}_1$ is taken to be $(Q_\zeta)^{1/2}_1$-separable \emph{by assumption}. \end{remark}